SQream/sqream_docs/guides/third_party_tools/sas_viya.rst

 =====================
 SAS Viya is used to connect to a SQream cluster.
 The **Connecting to SQream Using SAS Viya** page describes how to connect to SAS Viya.

-The Connecting to SQream Using Tableau page describes the following:
+The Connecting to SQream Using SAS Viya page describes the following:

 .. contents::
    :local: